anudeep76/Coding-Challenge/README.md

  2.In the given example removePlayerFromDepthChart(“WR”, MikeEvans) Output: #13 – MikeEvans

-     Here it shoud be "LWR" in the position instead of the "WR".
+     Here it should be "LWR" in the position instead of the "WR".
 Then only we get the output as the 13- MikeEvans.